 Deciding what to do with your payout is crucial.
 But don't feel you need to make decisions immediately.
 First seek financial advice that's tailored to your situation and financial goals.
 Think through the best place to keep these funds.
 A high-interest savings account may be an option so you earn money while you’re considering your future.

 Use a budget planner to work out how much you will need each week or month, and how long you can make the money last.
-Remember to factor in any employment package extras like car allowances you may have been accustomed to.
-You won't need all your money at once, so keep some in a savings account, and only transfer it when you need it.
+Don’t forget to factor in any employment package extras like car allowances to which you may have been accustomed when you’re planning your budget.

-Take the opportunity to use some of your money to pay down debt, if you have a redraw facility, putting it into your home loan might make good financial sense.
-Paying down debt makes sense in the short and long term.
-Again take financial advice about what debt to tackle first.
+You may wish to take the opportunity to use some of your money to pay down debt.
+If you have a redraw facility, putting some funds into your home loan might also make good financial sense.
+Seek financial advice about the right strategy for your circumstances.

-Using your lump sum as a way of creating wealth is a great goal.
-Consider how long you want to invest, what you want to achieve and how much risk you are comfortable taking.
-Watch this video on what to do with a lump sum of money.
+Some people use their lump sum as a way of creating wealth.
+If this is right for you, consider how long you want to invest for, what you want to achieve and how much risk you are comfortable taking.

 You might consider putting some money into an emergency fund to help with any unexpected costs.
-Also consider insurance for both now and the future, so that redundancy does not have a negative impact long term.
-Watch Trisha talk about how she protected herself and her family from redundancy.
+Also consider insurances that may be appropriate now and in the future.

 BT - Part of Westpac Banking Corporation.
 This document provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied up on as such.
 This information does not constitute financial advice.
 It has been prepared without taking account of your objectives, financial situation or needs.
 Because of this you should, before acting on this information, consider its appropriateness having regard to your objectives, financial situation and needs.
 Information in this blog that has been provided by third parties has not been independently verified and BTis not in any way responsible for such information.